UtsavBalar1231/sync-dotfiles-rs/README.md

 Commands:
-  force-push, -f      Force push configs from dotconfigs directory into your local system force-pull, -F      Force pull configs from your local system into the dotconfigs directory update, -u          Update your dotconfigs directory with the latest configs clear-metadata, -x  Clear the metadata of config entries in the sync-dotfiles config new, -n             Prints a new sync-dotfiles configuration printconf, -P       Prints the currently used sync-dotfiles config file fix-config, -z      Fix your sync-dotfiles config file for any errors add, -a             Adds a new config entry to your exisiting sync-dotfiles config clean, -C           Clean all the config directories from your specified dotconfigs path help                Print this message or the help of the given subcommand(s)
+  force-push, -f      Force push configs from dotconfigs directory into your local system force-pull, -F      Force pull configs from your local system into the dotconfigs directory pull, -u            Update your dotconfigs directory with the latest configs push, -U            Update your local system configs with the configs from the dotconfigs directory clear-metadata, -x  Clear the metadata of config entries in the sync-dotfiles config new, -n             Prints a new sync-dotfiles configuration printconf, -P       Prints the currently used sync-dotfiles config file fix-config, -z      Fix your sync-dotfiles config file for any errors add, -a             Adds a new config entry to your exisiting sync-dotfiles config clean, -C           Clean all the config directories from your specified dotconfigs path edit, -e            Edit the sync-dotfiles config file help                Print this message or the help of the given subcommand(s)

 Options: